 - German Potato Salad

-I hope you enjoy all of our wonderful dishes from that order of fresh seafood.
-Recipes include our wildly popular Gordon Ramsay Lobster Risotto Copycat, Lobster Jalapeno Poppers, Lobster Mac N Cheese, Cod En Papillote, and Steamed Clams.
+I hope you enjoy all of my satisfying fresh seafood dishes!
+Recipes include my wildly popular Gordon Ramsay Lobster Risotto Copycat, Lobster Jalapeno Poppers, Lobster Mac N Cheese, Cod En Papillote, and Steamed Clams.

 Yes!
 Although fresh cod will give you the best taste and texture results, you can use frozen if you have it.
-Make sure to thaw them out completely in the refrigerator and pat dry with paper towels before baking.
+Thaw them out entirely in the refrigerator and pat dry with paper towels before baking.

 One of the most common reasons for rubbery baked cod is overcooking it.
 Since cod is a delicate fish, it tends to cook quickly.
-If it is cooked for too long, it can be dry and tough.
+It can be dry and tough if cooked for too long.

 Your baked cod is finished cooking when it becomes white and flaky.
 To check your fish, insert a fork into the thickest part of the filet and gently twist.
 If it flakes easily, then it should be done.
 I always recommend using a digital meat thermometer to check that the fillet's internal temperature has reached 145°F (63°C).